gigawhitlocks/emacs-configs/README.md

 Beautiful old-school light theme.
 Eventually I'll choose a dark theme to accompany this one.

-<a id="org8e68cf7"></a>
+<a id="org268f301"></a>

-# Entrypoint for Loading the Org Config
+# Entrypoint

+This is `init.el`.
 Using Org for my configuration is a personal choice &#x2013; Emacs runs `init.el` at the beginning of execution.
 This piece of code tangles to `init.el`, and `init.el` containing the following must be checked in, because this snippet tangles *this* file and executes `main`, so it is this piece of code that starts the whole process of loading all of this configuration.

 `init.el` just holds the bare minimum code so that the bulk of the configuration can be checked in once, inside this file, rather than twice like the contents of `init.el`.
 I'm using an [example from orgmode.org](https://orgmode.org/worg/org-contrib/babel/intro.html#literate-emacs-init) to load the Org files and tangle them, then `require` the output from the call to tangle, run `main`, and I'm done.